Gator-Car-Pool/Car-Pool/README.md

     * Where users can change their profile picture
 * Chat screen
     * Where users can chat and request/accept rides, keyboard will have two buttons above it to do so
+* Settings screen
+    * Where users can view their profile, use dark mode, post issues on GitHub, and sign out

 ### 3. Navigation